How to spot signs of depression in your teen

 - withdrawal from friends and family

-She’s high functioning—a testament to her strength and will.
-She had straight As, friends, and a regular babysitting job.
+My daughter, pre-COVID, showed none of these common signs of depression.
+She had straight As, friends, and an afterschool babysitting job.
 She went out and regularly attended school.
-At home, she took care of her brother, did her homework and rarely acted out.
+At home, she took care of her brother, did her homework, and rarely acted out.

 As I got to know my daughter’s new sidekick named depression, it became easier to spot signs of the illness in her life.
-To hear depression talking, or acting up, or showing its dominance.
+To hear depression talking or showing its dominance.

 But there’s the rub.
 Depression, left to its own devices, gets bolder, and stronger.
 It settles in.

-Had I known earlier, and had I known how long it takes to get professional help, as all the guides tell you to do, I can’t help but think these last few years might have been different.
+Had I known earlier she was struggling, and had I known how long it can takes to find professional help that helps, I can’t help but think these last five years might have been different.

 A change in character